Zone-organization/Nuclear-Engine/README.md

 ## Current To-dos
   - W.I.P:
+  	- Serializing the scene & assets.
+(Current WIP)
 	- Improving AssetManager
 		- Async asset loading (Status: Images done, Models wip)
-	    - All imported assets should be exported in unified filetype to ease loading assets in a final game
+	    - All imported assets should be exported in unified filetype to ease loading assets in a final game (80%)
-		- AssetLibrary should become a directory (and serialized into a zip file)
+		- AssetLibrary should become a directory (and serialized into a zip file) (90%)
-	- Finish reflecting the C++ api to the C# scripting assembly
-	- Serializing the scene.
 	- Multithreading Engine